 Full Time Employment in Iceland increased to 143.40 Thousand in the second quarter of 2020 from 142.30 Thousand in the first quarter of 2020. source: EUROSTAT

-Full Time Employment in Iceland averaged 129.07 Thousand from 1998 until 2019, reaching an all time high of 156.20 Thousand in the second quarter of 2019 and a record low of 97 Thousand in the second quarter of 1998.
+Full Time Employment in Iceland averaged 129.77 Thousand from 1998 until 2020, reaching an all time high of 156.20 Thousand in the second quarter of 2019 and a record low of 97 Thousand in the second quarter of 1998.
 This page provides - Iceland Full Time Employment- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Iceland Full Time Employment - values, historical data and charts - was last updated on July of 2020.
+Iceland Full Time Employment - values, historical data and charts - was last updated on September of 2021.

 Full Time Employment in Iceland is expected to be 150.27 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Iceland Full Time Employment is projected to trend around 141.27 Thousand in 2022 and 141.68 Thousand in 2023, according to our econometric models.